Sustainability @ TAPMI

 The Manipal Model

-T. A. Pai Management Institution (TAPMI) has committed itself to training students in the triple bottom approach towards sustainability.
+T A Pai Management Institute (TAPMI) has committed itself to training students in the triple bottom approach towards sustainability.
 With this in mind, social, environmental and economic sustainability are front and centre to the training imparted to students who are set to become future managers and path bearers towards making sustainability essential to the economic and development dialogues of nations.

 As a first few steps, TAPMI, and specifically the Centre for Inclusive Growth and Competitiveness (TCIGC), have looked at inculcating aspects of sustainability with a three-pronged approach – spreading across its curriculum, its research and its project and partner involvement.